 proper sun protection, however, they can be used even during sunny periods.

-In December 2008, the U.S. FDA approved the combination medication known as Epiduo gel, which contains the retinoid adapalene along with the antibacterial cleanser benzoyl peroxide.
-This once-daily prescription treatment was approved for use in patients 12 years of age and older.
+In December 2008, the U.S. FDA approved the combination medication known as Epiduo gel, which contains the retinoid adapalene along with the antibacterial cleanser benzoyl peroxide is applied once a day.

 Oral antibiotics: Doctors may start treatment